FAQs for N-Terminal Sequencing

 These substances can be easily removed from sequencing samples by binding the protein to a PVDF membrane and washing the material thoroughly to remove all of the interfering material.

-It is important to bear in mind that protein sequencing is expensive and when you submit a sample for sequence analysis you will be charged for this service whether or not a sequence is obtained.
+It is important to bear in mind that N-terminal protein sequencing is naturally expensive and when you submit a sample for sequence analysis you will be charged for this service whether or not a sequence is obtained.
 We will terminate bad sequencing runs as soon as possible to minimize the cost of these failures.
-However, the quality of the sample submitted for sequencing is the responsibility of the party submitting the sample.

 Q2) How should I submit my sample for N-terminal sequencing?

-Ans: When purifying your protein by gel electrophoresis it is advised to isolate it from the gel matrix and other interfering compounds by electroblotting to PVDF, as it is the only membrane material sturdy enough to withstand the protein sequencing process.
+We typically recommend the sample submission of N-terminal protein sequencing using PVDF membrane.
+When purifying your protein by gel electrophoresis it is advised to isolate it from the gel matrix and other interfering compounds by electro-blotting to PVDF, as it is the only membrane material sturdy enough to withstand the protein sequencing process.
 These membranes are available from Bio-Rad, Applied Biosystems, GE, and others.
 Blots must be free of any particulate material.
 Other common membrane materials such as nylon or nitrocellulose are not suitable.
 Multiple bands of PVDF can be sequenced simultaneously, up to a maximum of ten to twelve 2x5 mm pieces of PVDF can be placed in the sequencer cartridge without inhibiting reagent flow.